Is the delicate relationship between fire and plants changing?

 Pausas turned to a smaller scale.
 He divided Earth into ecoregions, which contain roughly the same kind of vegetation, climate, and fire rhythm, and excluded areas like Antarctica that lacked burnable vegetation.
 “It’s an easier and statistically powerful way to study patterns,” Pausas said.

-Using this scale, he plotted how many fires burned in each ecoregion by using fire activity data from the NASA Fire Information for Resource Management System (FIRMS).
+Using this scale, he plotted how many fires burned in each ecoregion by using fire activity data from NASA's Fire Information for Resource Management System (FIRMS).
 Pegging each ecoregion’s productivity level was trickier.
-To find out the lushness or scarcity of vegetation for each ecoregion, Pausas used Net Primary Productivity (NPP) data from the NASA Socioconomic Data and Applications Center (SEDAC).
+To find out the lushness or scarcity of vegetation for each ecoregion, Pausas used Net Primary Productivity (NPP) data from NASA's Socioconomic Data and Applications Center (SEDAC).
 NPP data map an area’s net solar energy, converted to plant organic matter through photosynthesis.
 Pausas then double-checked productivity levels by comparing the NPP data with Normalized Difference Vegetation Index (NDVI) data, a measure of Earth’s greenness from space.
 And to tease out the relative role of fuel and climate on fire activity, Pausas sought aboveground biomass data and climatic data from other sources.

 The result is “a new, ecologically-based global fire map,” Pausas said.
 It shows that fires occur in nearly all of the world’s ecoregions.
 Fire activity peaks in tropical grasslands and savannas, and significantly decreases in arid deserts and moist tropical rainforests, confirming his hypothesis.
 Curiously, the highest rate of fire activity did not register right smack in the middle of the productivity scale as he expected.
 These would have been areas like the sprawling savannas of Africa and Australia and the dry tropical forests in southern Mexico, central India, Madagascar, and South America.
 Instead, many fires happened closer to the high productivity end, where one might find denser savannas or thinning tropical forests.